Dhamareshwarakumar/Dhamareshwarakumar/README.md

 ## H! <img src='./assets/hi_wave.webp' width="25px">, I'm [**Dhamareshwarakumar**](https://damareshwarakumar.in)

-<p align="justify">I am a software engineer currently working at Amazon, specializing in Java and Microservices.
+<p align="justify">I am a software engineer currently working at Amazon, specializing in Javascript, Java and Microservices.
 My career began in 2022 at Riktam Technologies as a Software Intern, later promoted to Software Developer and I contributed to full-stack development using PHP, MySQL, Node.js, Express.js, React.js, and Docker.</p>

 <p align="justify">I graduated with Bachelor's in Computer Science from GMRIT and served as the Chairperson of the ACM Student Chapter.
 I’m always eager to learn and grow as a software developer!</p>